UChicago-Tech-Challenge-Spring-2022/.github/profile/README.md

 It's purpose is threefold: 1) to offer a guidance to UChicago undergraduates about their course selections; 2) to establish a platform where students could plan their courses with a balanced schedule; and 3) to provide a service that could help students get into full classes.

-This project is closed.
-Should there be further updates will depend on each group member.